 Note: This graph shows the 7-day moving average of influenza cases per 100,000 people in the WA health regions for 2024 by date of receipt, received by the DoH, WA (through WANIDD) to the end of the current reporting week.

-The number of influenza cases reported as hospitalised in the past week increased in both adults and children (Figure 7).
+The number of influenza cases reported as hospitalised in the past week increased in adults and decreased in children (Figure 7).